ankur-gupta/ankur-gupta.github.io/_posts/2015-01-31-always-on-top-in-macos-yosemite.md

 ![Terminal on top of text editor](/assets/terminal-on-top-of-text-editor.png)

 Once upon a time, I managed to do this in MacOS Mavericks with an app called [Afloat](http://afloat.en.softonic.com/mac).
-This made me happy but my happiness short-lived.
+This made me happy but my happiness was short-lived.

 On one of my Macs, I had to endure this problem: An annoying pop-up window with the words **"PlugSuit agent wants to make changes ... "** would pop up every hour and ask for my password.